 Applications from potential Scholars should be made to the Director of the Nuffield Farming Scholarships Trust. (see Contact page).

-See List of Earlier Nuffield Farming Scholars & subjects sponsored by BEMB Trust
+See List of earlier Nuffield Scholars and subject sponsored by BEMB Trust

 The parameters are:

-· the subject matter needs to be connected to aspects of hen/duck egg production
+· the subject matter or study needs to be connected to aspects of hen/duck egg production

-· the research itself should be conducted in a UK institution.
+· the research or study itself should be conducted in a UK institution.

 To apply please contact the Secretary, (see Contact) who will mail an application form in Word format.
 (To see the form in pdf format click here).